Turing machine: Interaction

 In the early days of computing, computer use was typically limited to batch processing, i.e., non-interactive tasks, each producing output data from given input data.
 Computability theory, which studies computability of functions from inputs to outputs, and for which Turing machines were invented, reflects this practice.

 Since the 1970s, interactive use of computers became much more common.
 In principle, it is possible to model this by having an external agent read from the tape and write to it at the same time as a Turing machine, but this rarely matches how interaction actually happens; therefore, when describing interactivity, alternatives such as I/O automata are usually preferred.

+Comparison with the arithmetic model of computation

+The arithmetic model of computation differs from the Turing model in two aspects: